-- Vegan butter– Be sure to use a plant based butter from a block, not from a spread.
+- Vegan butter.
+Be sure to use plant-based butter from a block, not from a spread.
 You want the butter to be soft, but not melted.

 In a large mixing bowl, mix together your softened butter and powdered sugar, until combined.
 Gently fold in your flour, until combined.
 Finally, using your hands, form the dough into a smooth ball, kneading if required.